If you are sick, disabled or caring for someone who is, you may qualify for certain benefits.

 Employment Support Allowance

-You cannot apply for Employment Support Allowance any longer.
+You can no longer apply for Employment Support Allowance as a means tested benefit.
 It has been replaced by Universal Credit.

-You may be able to apply for ‘new style’ ESA.
+You may still be able to apply for ‘new style’ ESA.

 New Style ESA is a contributory benefit.
 Normally, this means you may be able to get it if you’ve paid or been credited with enough National Insurance contributions in the 2 full tax years before the year you’re claiming in.